 When building a successful online business or managing a website for an offline business, the need to outsourcing certain tasks will likely arise.
-Few business owners have the time or the expertise to handle all of their web programming, content creation, backlink building and other tasks which are needed to manage a successful website or online business.
+Few business owners have the time or the expertise to handle all of their web programming, content creation, backlink building, and other tasks that are needed to manage a successful website or online business.
 This is why you’ll need to find competent and dependable professionals to handle these tasks for you.
 In this article, we’ll be looking at how to find and hire dependable outsourcers for managing your website and your online marketing projects.

 This might sound counterintuitive but the worst time to hire a freelancer is when you really need one.
 If you have a pressing project which needs to be done right and one on time, that’s the worst time to hire a freelancer.
 This is because you’ll be under too much pressure to hire someone right away and put them right on the project.

 There’s an old saying that goes: “The time to repair the roof is when the sun is shining.”
 This certainly applies when it comes to hiring outsourcers.
 If you wait until the need for outsourcing is urgent, you’ll be under a lot of pressure to hire someone right away and are less likely to make a wise decision.
 It’s a better idea to plan ahead by determining which tasks you’ll eventually need to outsource and finding a few good candidates before the need arises.
 You can start by placing a very simple job on a bidding site such as Elance, Osdesk or Guru and testing out a few qualified candidates.